NandiniBhattad13/Privacy-Without-Regret-Differentially-Private-Inference-Time-Alignment/experiments/itp_comparison.md

 ## Input

-A scored JSONL file produced by Experiment 01.
+A scored JSONL file with one record per line.
 Because of the two-phase split, **each prompt must have at least `2 * 2^n_max_exp` candidate responses**.

 Each response must contain: